emberjs/rfcs/0000-named-dynamic-segments.md

 Also this RFC will change some of the [Router Service RFC](https://github.com/emberjs/rfcs/blob/master/text/0095-router-service.md).

 ## Detailed design

-> This is the bulk of the RFC.

-> Explain the design in enough detail for somebody familiar with the framework to understand, and for somebody familiar with the implementation to implement.
-This should get into specifics and corner-cases, and include examples of how the feature is used.
-Any new terminology should be defined here.

 The current `transitionTo`, `isActive` and `replaceWith` implementations on the RouteService have the following signature: